Using the OpenAI Large Language Model APIs in Haskell

 The function then sends the chat completion request using completeChat client request and pattern matches on the result to handle both success and failure cases.
 If the request fails (Left failure), it returns a string representation of the failure.
 On success (Right success), it extracts the assistant’s reply from the chrChoices field.
 It unpacks the content from Text to String, handling the case where content might be absent by providing a default message “No content”.

 Finally, the function main serves as the entry point of the program.
-It calls completionRequestToString with the prompt “Write a hello world program in Haskell” and prints the assistant’s response using putStrLn.
+It first checks for the OPENAI_API_KEY environment variable using lookupEnv, exiting with a friendly error message if it is not set.
+It then creates a single HTTPS manager shared across all requests and calls completionRequestToString with the prompt “Write a hello world program in Haskell”, printing the assistant’s response using putStrLn.
 This demonstrates how to use the function in a real-world scenario, providing a complete example of sending a prompt to the OpenAI API and displaying the result.

 1 {-# LANGUAGE OverloadedStrings #-}